hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/consensus-service.md

 - `header`: Standard info sent from client to node, including the signed payment, and what kind of response is requested (cost, state proof, both, or neither).
 - `topicID`: Represents the identifier of the topic for which information is being requested.

-#### ConsensusApproveAllowanceTransactionBody

-`ConsensusApproveAllowanceTransactionBody` is used in a transaction, that sets an account's fund limits, that users are willing to spend on а given topic.
-This transaction is applicable only for topics with custom fees.
-Without such allowance, accounts will be not able to submit messages to topics with custom fees.

-The `ConsensusApproveAllowanceTransactionBody` message includes the following fields:

-- `consensusCryptoFeeScheduleAllowances`: List of hbar allowances approved by the account owner.
-It contains a limit per message and a total limit of hbar that the owner is willing to pay.
-- `consensusTokenFeeScheduleAllowances`: List of fungible token allowances approved by the account owner.
-It contains limit per message and total limit of fungible tokens, that owner is willing to pay.

 #### ConsensusSubmitMessageTransactionBody

 `ConsensusSubmitMessageTransactionBody` is used in a transaction that submits a topic message to the Hedera network.
 Once the transaction is successfully executed, the receipt of the transaction will include the topic's updated sequence number and topic running hash.